gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 ```

 In the demo `app` above, predictions will now be sent over a websocket instead.
 Unlike POST requests, websockets do not timeout and they allow bidirectional traffic.
 On the Gradio server, a **queue** is set up, which adds each request that comes to a list.
 When a worker is free, the first available request is passed into the worker for inference.
-When the inference is complete, the queue sends the prediction back through the websocket tothe particular Gradio user who called that prediction.
+When the inference is complete, the queue sends the prediction back through the websocket to the particular Gradio user who called that prediction.

 Note: If you host your Gradio app on [Hugging Face Spaces](https://hf.space), the queue is already **enabled by default**.
 You can still call the `.queue()` method manually in order to configure the queue parameters described below.